aliceriot/tmux_workshop/tmux_workshop.md

 Hooray!
 Credit for that one goes to Steve McCarthy.
 If we throw a `-h` option in there as well we'll get the same behavior we did before.)`

+#Destroy panes

+DESTROY!
+We can of course do this.
+If you bind a key to:

+    kill-pane

+that will close the currently focused pane (the one your cursor is in).
+If you kill the last active pane, tmux will die (sad).

 #Move between panes

 OK, so once we have splits that we're working with (maybe Vim on the left